-The New Year can come with a variety of new stresses and opportunities: new goals, new routines, new class schedules, etc. Having a variety of self-care tools at your fingertips can help you ease the transition into the ‘new’, whether you’re looking to improve your finances, relationships, mental health or overall well-being.
+The fall semester is officially underway, and that means we may be working toward new goals, new routines and new class schedules.
+Having a variety of self-care tools at your fingertips can help you ease the transition into the ‘new’, whether you’re looking to improve your finances, relationships, mental health or overall well-being.

-That’s why we’ve compiled a comprehensive list of apps that can help you make the most of 2022.
-While these apps aren’t a substitute for professional help, they can help support you and your goals throughout the year.
+That’s why we’ve compiled a comprehensive list of apps that can help you make the most of this year.
+While these apps aren’t a substitute for professional help, they can help support you and your goals year round.

 Tips for using apps